India's exit polls show BJP alliance headed for majority in elections

 Research group C-Voter predicted 289 seats for the National Democratic Alliance headed by the BJP, while another poll, by Cicero for the India Today group, showed the NDA hitting between 261 and 283 seats.

-Other media organizations were due to post their results later on Monday.
+Other media organisations were due to post their results later on Monday.

 A majority of 272 is needed to form a government, although that is often achieved with outside support from regional parties.
 Official results will be out on Friday.